 We’ll talk about your concerns, your needs, and together we’ll customize a change-plan.
-It’s discreet and confidential to just you and me, unless you want others to be part of your process (which I recommend).
-We’ll take a multifaceted approach, because everyone is different.
-Some of the components of your plan might include:
+It’s discreet and confidential to just you and me, unless you want others to be part of your process (which can be helpful).
+We’ll take a multifaceted approach as everyone is different.
+Some of the components of your plan "may" include:

 - Weekly coaching sessions in-person or by telephone

 - In-patient residential treatment or out-patient